- 1. Introduction

 Please discuss with our firm any international travel plans before finalizing them.

-As mentioned above, in recognition of the lengthy delays in obtaining a decision on a Form I-751, USCIS issues a Form I-797 filing receipt that extends a conditional resident’s status for a full year beyond the date shown on the I-551.
-If the I-751 is still pending after that year has passed, then the applicant should obtain additional evidence of CR status.
+As mentioned above, in recognition of the lengthy delays in obtaining a decision on a Form I-751, USCIS issues a Form I-797 filing receipt that extends a conditional resident’s status for 18 months beyond the date shown on the I-551.
+If the I-751 is still pending after that period has passed, then the applicant should obtain additional evidence of CR status.

 If you move prior to receiving the I-551, please tell our firm so we can notify USCIS of your new address.
 (USCIS does not allow the Post Office to forward the I-551 from your old address to a new address).

 A key requirement for naturalization is the continuous residence requirement.
-For most naturalization applicants, the requirement is that you have resided in the U.S. continuously for 4 years and 9 months after gaining CR or LPR status.
-However, that requirement is reduced to 2 years and 9 months if during that period you have lived in the U.S. with your citizen spouse.
-There is also a special provision allowing expedited naturalization with no continuous residence requirement for spouses of U.S. citizens employed abroad by U.S. companies or their subsidiaries.
+For most naturalization applicants, the requirement is that you have resided in the U.S. continuously for 5 years after gaining CR or LPR status.
+However, that requirement is reduced to 3 years if during that period you have lived in the U.S. with your citizen spouse.
+There is also a special provision allowing expeditious naturalization with no continuous residence requirement for applicants who reside abroad with (or seek to move abroad to reside with) their U.S. citizen spouse employed abroad by U.S. companies or their subsidiaries.

 If USCIS ultimately denies the I-751, it will give the conditional resident written notice of the grounds for the denial, with instructions to surrender their permanent resident card.
 CR status terminates as of the date of the denial.

-1. Under the word “Category,” your old card should have read CR1, CR2, CR6, or CR7.
-In the new card, the letters CR (conditional resident) should have been changed to IR (immediate relative).
+- If your old card was category CR1, CR2, CR6, or CR7, the new category should replace the letters CR (conditional resident) with IR (immediate relative).

-2. Permanent resident status lasts indefinitely.
-Nonetheless, the new card itself will expire and need to be renewed if you do not apply for naturalization and become a U.S. citizen beforehand:
+- Card Expires: Permanent resident status lasts indefinitely.
+Nonetheless, the new card itself will expire and need to be renewed if you do not apply for naturalization and become a U.S. citizen beforehand.

 - If you are over age 14, the card will be valid for 10 years.